 - Time Management

-- Time management for effectively managing time and schoolwork.
+- Time management to successfully manage schedules and schoolwork.

 - How to use active listening.

-- Getting to understand college admissions requirements, including the college admission essay.
+- Understanding and tackling college admissions requirements, including the college essay.

 - Job interview preparation techniques, including crafting and effective resume and cover letter, and practicing interview questions.